tpletzer/FirstProj/README.md

 # FirstProj
 hello!
 This is good but we need to do better.
+We can do even better.